List of Eureka Seven characters: Adrock Thurston

 Renton's father, Adrock Thurston (アドロック・サーストン, Adorokku Sāsuton), was a military researcher considered a hero by the military.
 Original author of the Ageha Plan, which he then sought to have buried as being far too destructive to ever be implemented.
 His team was conducting experiments involving the Seven Swell phenomenon.
 It is revealed in a conversation between Eureka and Renton that Adrock vanished during an experiment on the Amita Drive.
 He prevented the full destructive force of the experiment from being unleashed by removing the Compac/Amita Drive from its socket in the Nirvash, interrupting the transdimensional rifting that would have led to the planet's destruction, but in the process was himself taken bodily into the rift it created; nothing of him or his uniform remained, save the Compac/Amita Drive.
 He was later declared dead, and a massive monument, now largely unvisited by an uninterested public, was erected in his home town of Bellforest.

 Later, it is revealed that his state of being was transferred to the Scub Coral along with other human beings, some of whom in normal reality were apparently suffering from the seeming catatonia caused by Despair Sickness.
 These individuals' consciousness apparently exist in a non-temporal state.
 They were staying in this form by their own will to communicate with and to attempt to understand the true nature of the Scub Coral.
 When Renton finally met with his father again, there was no hatred; Renton held his hand and was glad to see him without any animosity from his past feelings.

+The First Summer of Love, and Adrock's role in it, is depicted in the first Hi-Evolution film.
+He developed a weapon named Silver Box, which was meant to attack and destroy the Command Cluster using soundwaves from music.
+However, as the military launched Operation Necrosis, he realized a flaw in Silver Box and desperately tried to prevent its deployment.
+Adrock was imprisoned for this, but escaped with Eureka's aid.
+Now a wanted man, he and Eureka launched the Nirvash in an attempt to stop the weapon.
+His fears soon proved true, as the acid jazz component failed to synchronize.
+This malfunction caused the Scub Coral to begin destroying the planet, so he sent Eureka away and sacrificed his life to stop it.
+As he was taken into the Scub Coral, Adrock wept for Renton, and renamed the disaster from Operation Necrosis to the First Summer of Love.

 Adrock has no voice actor throughout the main series.
 The only scenes in which he appears are either narrated flashbacks or non-speaking roles, and his first vocal appearance is only featured in the first Hi-Evolution film.
 He is named after Ad-Rock, of the Beastie Boys.